 - Move to another lane or pull off the road so that they can pass you.

-- If you’re in the far left lane and can’t merge, pull onto the shoulder or make a left-hand turn to get off the road.
+- If you’re in the far left lane and can’t merge, pull onto the shoulder or turn left to get off the road.

 Tailgating isn’t the only cause of rear-end car accidents.
 Other common causes include: